 • Debating – Provides students with the ability to debate against students from other schools in the longest running debating competition available in the Sydney metropolitan area.

-• Drama Club – For students passionate about performing arts.
+• Drama Club – For students passionate about performing arts, improvisation and drama games.

 • Garden Club – A collaborative group setup to maintain and develop the STEM Garden.